rishabh42tiwari/SuperResGAN/README.md

 > **Note:**
 > These models were trained using the **MATLAB bicubic downsampling kernel**.
 > If your input images come from a different kernel, the results may contain artifacts.

 ---

-## 🚀 Getting Started

-In the project directory, you can run:

----

-### **npm start**

-Runs the app in development mode.
-Open **http://localhost:3000** to view it in your browser.

-The page will reload when you make changes.
-You may also see lint errors in the console.

----

-### **npm test**

-Launches the test runner in interactive watch mode.

----

-### **npm run build**

-Builds the app for production into the `build` folder.
-The build is minified and filenames include hashes.
-Your app is ready to be deployed!

----

-### **npm run eject** (Optional)

-> **Note:** This is a one-way operation.
-Once you eject, you cannot go back.

-This command copies all configuration files (Webpack, Babel, ESLint, etc.) so you have full control over your development environment.

----